• Voor 17 uur besteld, dezelfde dag verzonden!

 Degus as Pets – Everything You Need to Know

-The Degu is an active, social and fascinating rodent that is becoming increasingly popular as a pet.
-They are friendly, curious and rarely bite, but don't expect a cuddly toy.
-Degus have their own unique character and needs.
-Are you thinking about keeping degus?
-Then this guide is indispensable!
+degu The degu is an active, sociable, and fascinating rodent that's becoming increasingly popular as a pet.
+They're friendly, curious, and rarely bite, but don't expect a cuddly companion.
+Degus have their own unique personalities and needs.
+Thinking about keeping degus?
+Then this guide is essential!

 Living together: Degus are social animals

 You should never keep a degu alone .
-In the wild, degus live in large colonies and in captivity they also need their own kind to be happy.
-It is best to keep a group of females or a castrated male with several females.
-Males together are also possible, but only if they have been together from a young age and there is enough space.
+In the wild, degus live in large colonies, and even in captivity, they need companions to thrive.
+It's best to keep a group of females or a neutered male with several females.
+Males can also be kept together, but only if they've been together from a young age and there's enough space.

 Did you know that…